meelgroup/baital/README.md

 ## Baital Description

 Baital uses an adaptive weighted sampling for the test suite generation for configurable systems.
 Contrary to uniform sampling where all samples are taken uniformly, Baital sampling is performed in rounds: at the beginning of each round a probability distribution for sampling is set by assigning weights to each literal.
-[WAPS](https://github.com/meelgroup/waps) tool is used for sampling.
+[Cmsgen](https://github.com/meelgroup/cmsgen) tool is used for sampling.
+Alternatively, [WAPS](https://github.com/meelgroup/waps) tool can be used with option --waps (deprecated, provides worse coverage and performance).
 The selection of weights for each round is controlled by one of the strategies.
 All strategies compute weights for each literal; the computation is based on parameters listed below.
   1. Strategy 1: ratio between the number of combinations with a literal in the current sample set and the number of combinations with the literal allowed by constraints of the configurable system.
   2. Strategy 2: ratio between the number of combinations with a literal in the current sample set and choice of twise distinct elements in NVariables.
   3. Strategy 3: ratio between the approximate number of combinations with a literal in the current sample set and the number of combinations with the literal allowed by constraints of the configurable system.